Gabe-N-G/Div_Driver/README.md

 ### Stretch (from ultra basic to more advanced)

 * Basic refactoring/debugging/simplifying
+    * Example: because of the way I coded both movement/collision checking, there is a bit of unintended consequences when crashing the car and the car flickers as it moves across the board.

 * Making the the board iteraviely through JS instead of static with text changing in JS.